helpscout/hsds-react/src/components/Tooltip/docs/Tooltip.md

-# Toolbar
+# Tooltip

-A Toolbar component is UI component that provides the user with additional context when engaged.
+A Tooltip component is UI component that provides the user with additional context when engaged.

 ## Example